If your question isn't listed here, please email: firstname.lastname@example.org.

 Body Psychology is a holistic body mind approach built upon disciplines such as psychology, psychoanalysis, characterology, psychodynamics, bio-energetics and the work of Freud, Jung and Reich, as well as the latest techniques of body-orientated trauma resolution and neuroscience.
 It is also informed by the work of Core Energetics, founded by Dr. John Pierrakos which is based on his work with Alexander Lowen (cofounder of Bioenergetics).

-It is based on the evidence that unwanted or unfelt emotions during our life create chronic tension, armouring & defence patterns in both the body and personality.
+It is based on the evidence that unwanted or unfelt emotions during our life create chronic tension, armouring and defence patterns in both the body and personality.
 It works to bring consciousness to how we block our energy and recreate defence patterns adapted in childhood that keep us limited and disempowered.

 Why try body psychotherapy?